 Following the Scottish Local Elections in May 2017 East Dunbartonshire Council is constituted by 22 Elected Members from four political parties with a single independent Elected Member.
-Councillors' roles include discussing political issues and agreeing policies about the provision of services and how public money is spent.
-The next local government elections will take place on the 5 May 2022.
-The relative split of political parties is shown below.
+The relative split of political parties is shown over the page.

 Together these Elected Members constitute the Council with Officer Structures cascading from the Chief Executive, as the Head of Paid Service, to two Depute Chief Executives, one Chief Finance Officer, ten Executive Officers and their operational teams.
 The structure of the Senior Management Team (SMT) was approved at the Council meeting on the 20 September 2018.
 Further information on the Council's leadership structure is provided within the Remuneration Report also included within these Annual Accounts.